nilqed/cl-sixel/README.md

 other.
 Using FFI seems to be unnecessary for the latter purpose because running `img2sixel` with `UIOP` works fine.

+The main reason for this is PP in  `cl-weyl`.

 ## Sixel